CouchCMS/Documentation/src/contents/miscellaneous/smart_embed.md

 ### Debugging

-One drawback of using this method is that sometimes it gets confusing to know which embedded snippet gets called in which view.<br/>
+One drawback of using this method is that sometimes it gets confusing to know which embedded snippet gets called in which view.
 An easy way to find this out is by using the 'debug' parameter of 'smart\_embed'.
 With this parameter set, the 'smart\_embed' goes about locating the most suitable snippet for the current view but instead of outputting the snippet, it outputs a list of all the canditate snippets that it looked for and the name of the snippet that it finally chose as being the most appropriate for displaying.

 As an example, the following statement